 - What is a litigation friend in a personal injury claim?

 What is a litigation friend in a personal injury claim?

 A litigation friend is a person who provides instructions on your behalf when making your claim for personal injury.
 This person will communicate with your solicitor to run your claim in your interests.

-When do you need a litigation friend to help your claim compensation for personal injury?
+When do you need a litigation friend to help you claim personal injury compensation?

 Personal Injury Claims For Children / Minors

 You will need a litigation friend to help you make your personal injury claim if you are classed as a child.

 In the UK – a minor (or child) is classed as a person who is under the age of majority.
 The age of majority is 18 throughout the UK – but Scotland (which has a different legal jurisdiction) passed an Act in 1991 giving legal capacity at the age of 16 years.